Title at the Current Moment

 About "Seksualiti Merdeka"

-Shimada: At the moment, are you spending most of your time on Seksualiti Merdeka and Art For Grabs?
+Shimada: At the moment, are you spending most of your time on Seksualiti Merdeka*1 and Art For Grabs?
 Could you explain a little bit about each project?

-Pang: Seksualiti Merdeka is a festival my singer-songwriter and poet friend Jerome and I started in the Annexe Gallery*1 in 2008 .
+Pang: Seksualiti Merdeka is a festival my singer-songwriter and poet friend Jerome and I started in the Annexe Gallery*2 in 2008 .
 So we're considered the founders of Seksualiti Merdeka.

-*1 The Annexe Gallery opened in 2007 after renovating the annex building of the central market located in the city-center of Kuala Lumpur.
+*2 The Annexe Gallery opened in 2007 as a part of Central Market, a small shopping centre located in the heart of Kuala Lumpur.

 Shimada: What kind of activities are under Seksualiti Merdeka?